 Due to the influence of Kaliyuga there is no dearth of pseudo saints on this planet today.
 It is extremely difficult to find a genuine sadhu, a saintly person, or, a mahatma in real sense of the term.
 People in general have gone so far away from scriptural knowledge that they hardly recognize a saintly person.
-Even worse, they almost always accept a cheater as a saintly person.
+Even worse, they almost always accept a cheater posing to be a saint as a saintly person.
 When I say “cheater” I don’t necessarily mean only those who knowingly deceive others but also those who follow a cheating parampara, that is, those who have accepted untruth as truth and are passing such so called “truth” onto their students, fans and followers.
-They are not teachers but cheaters.
+Such people are not teachers but cheaters.
 This may sound harsh but it is the most lenient term one could use to describe them.
 Let me tell you why.

 Some of the qualities of a sadhu

-Just like we recognize a scientist through his scientific achievements and a politician through his political skills, we recognize a saintly person or sadhu through his spiritual merits and qualities described in the scripture.
+Just as we recognize a scientist through his scientific achievements and a politician through his political skills, we recognize a saintly person or sadhu through his spiritual merits and qualities described in the scripture.
 The following two verses from Srimad Bhagavatam briefly describe the position of a sadhu:

 titiksavah karunika suhridah sarva-dehinam

 “The symptoms of a sadhu are that he is tolerant, merciful and friendly to all living entities.
 He has no enemies, he is peaceful, he abides by the scriptures, and all his characteristics are sublime.”
 (SB 3.25.21)